 Each class of associated persons has certain responsibilities and must satisfy qualification requirements as outlined in MSRB Rule G-3.
 Read more about the categories of registered persons and the supervisory obligations of registered principals in MSRB Notice 2011-62.

-MSRB Study Outlines and Guides
+MSRB Study Outlines

 FINRA administers qualification examinations for the other categories of municipal securities professionals.